Morris Brown College: Establishment

-The Morris Brown Colored College (its original name) was founded on January 5, 1881, by African Americans affiliated with the African Methodist Episcopal Church, the first independent black denomination in the United States.
-It was named to honor the denomination's second bishop, Morris Brown, originally from Charleston, South Carolina.
+The Morris Brown College was founded on January 5, 1881, by African-Americans affiliated with the African Methodist Episcopal Church, the first independent black denomination in the United States.
+It was named to honor the denomination's second bishop, Morris Brown.

 After the end of the American Civil war, the AME Church sent numerous missionaries to the South to found new churches.
 They planted many new AME congregations in Georgia and other states, where hundreds of thousands of freedmen joined this independent black denomination.

 On January 5, 1881, the North Georgia Annual Conference of the AME Church passed a resolution to establish an educational institution in Atlanta for the moral, spiritual, and intellectual growth of Negro boys and girls.
 The school chartered and opened October 15, 1885, with 107 students and nine teachers.

+The campus was initially on the east side of Atlanta, at the intersection of Boulevard and Houston Street (now John Wesley Dobbs Ave.).
+In 1922 the campus expanded, acquiring the land at the southeast corner of Boulevard and Irwin St. The college moved to its present location on the west side of Atlanta at the Atlanta University Center in 1932.
+The Boulevard site is now occupied by the Helene Mills Senior Center and the Mt.
+Zion Second Baptist Church.

-Morris Brown was the first educational institution in Georgia to be owned and operated entirely by African Americans.
+Morris Brown was the first educational institution in Georgia to be owned and operated entirely by African-Americans.
 By 1898 the school had 14 faculty, 422 students, and 18 graduates.
 For more than a century, the college enrolled many students from poor backgrounds, large numbers of whom returned to their hometowns as teachers, as education was a mission of high priority.

 Fountain Hall, originally known as Stone Hall when occupied by Atlanta University, was completed in 1882.
 After Atlanta University consolidated its facilities, it leased the building to Morris Brown College, which renamed it as Fountain Hall.
 It is closely associated with the history of Morris Brown College and has been designated as a National Historic Landmark.

-Morris Brown College's Herndon Stadium was the site of the field hockey competitions during the 1996 Summer Olympics.
-The stadium is designed to seat 15,000 spectators.
 In 1950, the President of Georgia Tech and civil rights lecturer Blake R Van Leer delivered the commencement address.
 Van Leer would later be involved in a local battle against a racist Governor at the time.